Advanced Directives &

 Article by Father Frank Pavone, president of Priests for Life.

-*These forms were created by the St. Thomas More Society of the Diocese of Dallas (the Catholic lawyer’s guild) at the request of Bishop Farrell.
-They are designed for Texas Catholics and have been approved by the Bishop for use in the Diocese of Dallas.
-The Catholic Pro-Life Committee is not offering a legal opinion or advice as to the use or content of these forms.
+*These forms were created by the St. Thomas More Society of the Diocese of Dallas (the Catholic lawyer’s guild) at the request of former Bishop of Dallas, Most Reverend Kevin Farrell.
+They are designed for Texas Catholics and were approved by Bishop Farrell for use in the Diocese of Dallas.
+The Catholic Pro-Life Community is not offering a legal opinion or advice as to the use or content of these forms.
 Should you have any questions regarding these forms, please contact .*